Motlow State Community College

 Motlow provides area high school students the opportunity to get a jump start on college courses with dual/joint enrollment.
 The Adult College Express (ACE), a fast-track degree program designed for busy adults, leads to the Associate of Science in General Studies and the Associate of Applied Science in Early Childhood Education.

 The quality, flexibility and variety of programs offered at Motlow meet the needs of students whether they are still in high school, recent high school graduates, returning to complete a degree, or seeking higher education for the first time as an adult student.
-Motlow College changes lives with faculty and staff that are committed to the success of students.
+Motlow State changes lives with faculty and staff that are committed to the success of students.